-On October 29, 2018, the Company entered into an agreement to purchase WOGK-FM, WNDT-FM, WNDD-FM and WNDN-FM, from Ocala Broadcasting Corporation, LLC for an aggregate purchase price of \$9.3 million, subject to certain purchase price adjustments.
-The Company closed this transaction effective December 31, 2018 using funds generated from operations of \$9.84 million, which included the purchase price of \$9.3 million, the purchase of \$566 thousand in accounts receivable by certain closing adjustments and transactional costs of approximately \$25 thousand, of which \$552 thousand was paid in January 2019.
-Management attributes the goodwill recognized in the acquisition to the power of the existing brands in the Ocala, Florida market as well as synergies and growth opportunities expected through the combination with the Company's existing stations.
+On October 29, 2018, we entered into an agreement to purchase WOGK-FM, WNDT-FM, WNDD-FM and WNDN-FM, from Ocala Broadcasting Corporation, LLC for an aggregate purchase price of \$9.3 million, subject to certain purchase price adjustments.
+We closed this transaction effective December 31, 2018 using funds generated from operations of \$9.84 million, which included the purchase price of \$9.3 million, the purchase of \$566 thousand in accounts receivable by certain closing adjustments and transactional costs of approximately \$25 thousand, of which \$553 thousand was paid in January 2019.
+Management attributes the goodwill recognized in the acquisition to the power of the existing brands in the Ocala, Florida market as well as synergies and growth opportunities expected through the combination with our existing stations.